Something really special and amazing came out of this ugliness, and I’m so thankful for it. I would even say, blessed for it.

 I grew up in a Navy Family on my dad‘s side; and a very large, loud, passionate, affectionately loving Puerto Rican family, rich in tradition, on my mom’s.
 Growing up I always heard swear words, both from my family, and from friends and their families, and even people yelling on the street.
 But after this, although I’m still a firm believer and supporter of the ‘F-Bomb’, everything has changed with the way words are directed, spoken, and communicated in our comfortable and Zen living environment.

 Before I met Chris, I had everything just how and where I wanted it.
 I had a fruitful and fulfilling career, nice ride, clean and beautifully decorated apartment in the heart of the Bay Area, lifelong and loyal friends, kids all doing well….
 I felt at the top of my game.
-I decided out-of-nowhere, that I wanted to be married.
+I decided out-of-nowhere, that I wanted to be a wife.
 So, since my longtime lover and I had to part ways, I thought it would be a good time for me to try to meet someone I could make a life with.

 Enter, the devil.

 Everything that took place in the ‘home’ between Chris and I, has become the example of what NOT to do.
 It’s given me a clear prospective on what I want, and what I won’t tolerate.
 Everything in life got turned upside down, and my home and home-life took the hardest hit.
 So even though we continued to live together, the living environment was unrecognizable to me.
 The air and energy felt thick, dark, and heavy.
-Nothing could ever stay clean because Chris had so much stuff goes dumpster-diving so the clutter and useless junk accumulated faster than I could keep up with.
+Nothing could ever stay clean because Chris had so much stuff from dumpster-diving so the clutter and useless junk accumulated faster than I could keep up with.
 I got no help with keeping things clean and tidy, no help with laundry, no help even with the heavy lifting.
 I’m very meticulous and organized when it comes to my living space, so being in a chaotic mess only further contributed to my unhappiness.

 Since I moved out, home is once again a place I love to be.
 I have found refuge, and comfort in my humble abode.
 I’m free to read, write, paint, decorate, cook and bake, play music, dance; it’s a dream-come-true.
 Dinner is served and enjoyed at the table.
 Our home shuts down at a decent hour, and guests only visit after a verbal welcome.
 Strangers, are not simply not allowed.
 Battles are chosen very carefully, and disagreements are resolved righteously and mindfully.